Admissions Blog

 Despite what the official directions on the Common App indicate, students writing a 250-word essay – the lowest end of the range that is officially acceptable to complete this essay – have a far lower chance of convincing college admissions officers of their admissions-worthiness than students who believe in the maxim, ‘bigger is better.”
 The official upper limit in acceptable length on the Common App essay is 650 words.

 Think of a 500- to 650-word essay as a smooth and enjoyable flight from D.C. to Disney World.
 In 500 to 650 words students have the space they need to achieve proper cruising altitude: writing a strong introductory paragraph that both grabs readers’ attention and clearly states the essay’s thesis.
-Next, just as one wants to have an enjoyable in-flight experience with the fasten seatbelt sight off and flight attendants passing out drinks and snacks, so to does a 500- to 650-word essay allow readers to relax a bit.
+Next, just as one wants to have an enjoyable in-flight experience with the fasten seatbelt light off and flight attendants passing out drinks and snacks, so too does a 500- to 650-word essay allow readers to relax a bit.
 In 500 to 650 words students are able to produce non-rushed, non-turbulent, highly valuable descriptive and specific body paragraphs that go a long way toward proving the essay’s thesis.
 Finally, landing a plane takes great skill, as does writing a conclusion to a college application essay.
-It’s not a simple rehash of the lift off (thesis); it should be complementary to it.
-Students who have 500 to 650 words to work with are able to smoothly touch down in a way that puts the cherry on top of the entire flying/essay reading experience.
+It’s not a simple rehash of the lift off (inclusive of a thesis statement); it should be complementary to it.
+Students who have 500 to 650 words to work with are able to smoothly touch down in a way that nicely tops off of the entire flying/essay reading experience.
 At the end of the day, admissions officers read your essays because they want to fly the friendly skies with you into your world.
 500 to 600 words allows you to give them a proper flying experience and gives you the words necessary to differentiate your world from the world of other applicants.

 So, the big take-away ideas on the Common App Essay are these: